 During the third quarter, inflation reversed its downward trajectory and increased in percentage terms from a two-year low of 3.0% in June, to 3.2% in July, and 3.7% in August.
 Much of the increase in inflation month on month could be explained by an increase in fuel prices.
+The rate of change in inflation year over year has come down significantly as the year has progressed.
 The Federal Reserve has been very aggressive in hiking interest rates to slow inflation and took more action in the quarter, raising rates by 25 basis points in July to a target of 5.25-5.50%.
 At that time, they signaled that there is still significant inflation risk that may merit further increases going forward.
-In September, Chairman Powell and company decided to hold rates at the same level.
+In September, Chairman Powell and company decided to hold rates at the same level, which was the first meeting without an increase since 2021.

-Artificial Intelligence (AI) remained in focus for investors, as many are still trying to figure out the shortand long-term implications for companies and the overall economy.
-All eyes were on large technology companies like Microsoft and Alphabet, who both showed strong results, especially for cloud-based services.
-There was wide anticipation for Nvidia's second quarter results following their stronger than anticipated first quarter results.
-Nvidia has become a bellwether for AI spending as the leader in semiconductor chips that go into very powerful computers that power AI.
-Their results again surpassed analysts' expectations, but there was so much optimism going into the release of results that almost all technology companies saw their share prices pull back in September.
+Artificial Intelligence (AI) remained in focus for investors, as many are still trying to figure out the short-and long-term implications for companies and the overall economy.
+All eyes were on large technology companies like Microsoft and Alphabet, who both showed string results, especially for cloud-based services.
+There was wide anticipation for Nvidia's results following their much greater than anticipated results for the second quarter.
+Nvidia has become somewhat of a bellwether for AI spending as the leader in semiconductor chips that go into very powerful computers that power AI.
+Their results again surpassed analyst expectations, but there was so much optimism going into the release of results that almost all technology companies saw their share prices pull back a bit in September.

-Corporate earnings were mixed for the second quarter.
+Corporate earnings were mixed for the second quarter as reported during the third quarter.
 Many technology companies reported good results, and many companies talked about some slowing in demand, especially from year ago levels.
-Companies in the consumer sector were a bit softer than expectations.
-Many cited a decrease in demand due to higher interest rates.
+Companies in the consumer sector were mostly a bit worse than expectations.
+Many cited a decrease in demand due to higher interest rates and the lag effect that higher rates have on the overall economy.

-The banking sector has not produced major negative headlines since the issues in the Spring.
-The sector has laid off thousands of employees to right-size and become more efficient.
+The banking sector has not produced anymore problems since the issues in the Spring.
+The sector has made headlines, however, by laying off thousands of employees to right size and get more efficient.
 Companies such as Goldman Sachs and Wells Fargo have been particularly notable in their downsizing plans this past quarter.

-Broad-based indices have been stronger this year largely due to much better than market returns for the largest companies, led by big tech.
+Broad based indices have been stronger this year largely due to much better than market returns for the largest companies, led by big tech.
 The disparity in returns for the largest companies over the companies in the small cap indices is the largest in quite some time.
 So far this year, the largest tech companies have posted solid results and are widely considered to be the biggest near-term beneficiaries of AI.